nespinoza/limb-darkening/README.md

                   P100: LDs using PHOENIX models and interpolating 100 mu-points with cubic spline (i.e., like Claret & Bloemen, 2011)

+                  All the PHOENIX limb-darkening coefficients are calculated in order to be comparable to plane-parallel models (see Section 2.2 in Espinoza & Jordan, 2015).

                   You can indicate various fitting techniques at the same time per target.
 For example, if for one target you want all the methods to be calculated, just put:  A17,A100,AS,P in that column.

     min_w:        Minimum wavelength of the bin you wish to integrate.
 If set to -1, all the filter passband will be integrated.